billythemusical/hacking-audio-hardware/docs/assignments.md

 In this phase, you will:
 1. Build your circuit on a breadboard and then move it to a protoboard, soldering each connection in place.
 By first starting on a breadboard, you can endure that the circuit is working as planned.

 2. Move the design to protoboard.
+This phase can be more difficult than expected.
 It will take some adaptation to move your breadboard design to protoboard and you should be careful to inspect each set of connections for mistakes and short circuits.

   *👾 Fixing it later is always much harder than getting it right the first time! 👾*